department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 <div class="feature" markdown="1">

-### Can I get help to start my own business through the VR&amp;E self-employment track?
+### Can I get help starting my own business through the VR&amp;E self-employment track?

-You may qualify for the VR&amp;E self-employment track if you're a Servicemember or Veteran with a service-connected disability of at least 20%, and you have:
+You may qualify for the VR&amp;E self-employment track if you're a Servicemember or Veteran with a service-connected disability of at least 20% and you have:
 - An employment barrier, **and**
 - A draft business plan